AngleProtocol/angle-docs/other/cross-chain.md

 # 🌉 Angle Cross-Chain Infrastructure

-Angle Protocol is composed of two main sets of smart contracts: the Core and the Borrowing modules.
-While the Core module is only deployed on Ethereum mainnet, the Borrowing module is also deployed on other chains and layer 2s.
-Angle is hence a cross-chain protocol that allows the native issuance of agTokens on different chains.
+Angle is a cross-chain protocol that allows the native issuance of its stablecoins (also called agTokens) on different chains.

 To make sure that agTokens can easily be bridged from one chain to another and that the UX for interacting with the protocol remains smooth while keeping high security standards, the protocol relies on a custom bridge infrastructure.